maxeeem/NARS-Swift/README.md

 `import Narsese` for converting strings of text into Narsese terms.

-Finally, there is `nar` command line tool that puts all of the above packages together.
+Finally, there is `nar` command line tool that puts all of the above modules together.

 # Overview